Tax treatment of UK pension payments

 - It is possible to pass the entire value of your pension fund to members of your family, in some cases free of UK tax - but please note the comments above.

-- A transfer to a QROPS removes the effect of the UK Lifetime Allowance (LTA) which places a limit (currently £1.03m) on the total value of your pension fund – with any excess being taxed at 25% or 55% depending on how the benefits are taken.
+- A transfer to a QROPS, such as a UK pension transfer to Germany, removes the effect of the UK Lifetime Allowance (LTA) which places a limit (currently £1.03m) on the total value of your pension fund – with any excess being taxed at 25% or 55% depending on how the benefits are taken.
 This is often an important point for those with large pension funds.

 In order to better protect your pension payments from UK tax, you may decide to take advantage of QROPs rules and transfer your pension to another jurisdiction – this need not be your country of residence.
 Both Malta and Gibraltar are attractive choices because they offer very favourable terms and any lump sum death payments can be free of UK tax as outlined above.